openSUSE/news-o-o/_posts/2011-12-10-opensuse-weekly-news-205-is-out.markdown

 So you want a Linux job do you?
 Well, according to [The Linux Foundation](http://www.linuxfoundation.org/), the jobs are out there.
 Specifically, Linux jobs are divided up almost evenly between developer, 53% and system administrator.
 47%, jobs.

-Amanda McPherson, the Linux Foundationâ€™s vice president of marketing and developer programs, told me, â€œThe Linux jobs market is booming, and weâ€™re doing a variety of things to understand what skills are most in demand and how we can help address that opportunity for our corporate and individual members and with things like our [Linux Training courses](https://training.linuxfoundation.org/courses).
-The data weâ€™ve surfaced from our [Jobs Board](http://jobs.linux.com/) really reflects the importance of common programming languages, as well as areas of great success for Linuxâ€“such as Android.
-Mobile and embedded development skills are extremely valuable in todayâ€™s market.
-If you can work on security, power management and integration at the device level, youâ€™re well prepared for this burgeoning area of Linux development.â€ (...)
+Amanda McPherson, the Linux Foundation’s vice president of marketing and developer programs, told me, “The Linux jobs market is booming, and we’re doing a variety of things to understand what skills are most in demand and how we can help address that opportunity for our corporate and individual members and with things like our [Linux Training courses](https://training.linuxfoundation.org/courses).
+The data we’ve surfaced from our [Jobs Board](http://jobs.linux.com/) really reflects the importance of common programming languages, as well as areas of great success for Linux–such as Android.
+Mobile and embedded development skills are extremely valuable in today’s market.
+If you can work on security, power management and integration at the device level, you’re well prepared for this burgeoning area of Linux development.” (...)

-â€
+”

-â€œ
+“

         [IBM developerWorks/M. Tim Jones: Evolution of shells in Linux](http://www.ibm.com/developerworks/linux/library/l-linux-shells/index.html)